storlak/PythonMiniProjects/003 - Dictionary/README.md

 🌟 This script is a Dictionary with a Tkinter interface written in Python.

-- Searches words, synonymes in English.
+- Searches words, synonymes, antonymes in English.
+- Using PyMultiDictionary as data base.
-- Requirements: tkinter, messagebox
+- Requirements: tkinter, messagebox, Pymultidictionary
-- Incudes a tkinter interface
+- Includes a tkinter interface.
+Search or enter button works as well.
 - Soon other languages will be added!

 🌟 Contact Me for any suggestions!